 To facilitate the application process, please bring with you the following information and documents:

-[202KB] Business License Application Note: Fillable forms may not show up properly in all browsers.
+[5MB] Business License Application Note: Fillable forms may not show up properly in all browsers.
 If you experience problems viewing a PDF with form fields, simply save the PDF file to your computer (right click the link then select "Save target as"/"Save link as") and open it using Adobe Reader.
+Please contact the office if you cannot get the application to load.

 If you need to renew an existing business license, please contact the Commissioner of the Revenue office at 540-432-7704.